easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 Validation - Actions and Conditions
 --------------------

 Actions and conditions with responses specific to the Nervous System were validated.
-A summary of this validation is shown in Table 2.
+A summary of this validation is shown in @tableref {NervousValidationSummary}.
 More details on each individual scenario's validation can be found below.

 <center>
-*Table 2.
-Cumulative validation results for Nervous specific conditions and actions scenarios.*
+*@tabledef {NervousValidationSummary} Cumulative validation results for Nervous specific conditions and actions scenarios.*
 </center>

 |	Key	|